nug31/gudang-bisa/NETLIFY_DEPLOY.md

 If your functions are not working:

 1. Check the Netlify function logs in the Netlify dashboard
-2. Verify that your Supabase URL and anon key are correctly set as `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+2. Verify that your Neon connection string is correctly set as `NEON_CONNECTION_STRING`
-3. Make sure the Supabase database is set up correctly
+3. Make sure the Neon database is set up correctly and accessible
-4. Test the Supabase connection by visiting `/.netlify/functions/test-supabase`
+4. Test the database connection by visiting `/.netlify/functions/db/test`

 ### CORS Issues